HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 !!! warning
     Label Studio Enterprise 2.2.9 decommissioned MinIO as a service.

-Label Studio runs on Python and uses rqworkers to perform additional tasks.
+Label Studio Enterprise runs on Python and uses rqworkers to perform additional tasks.
 Metadata and annotations are stored in a bundled version of PostgreSQL that functions as persistent storage.
-If you host Label Studio in the cloud, use [persistent storage in the cloud](persistent_storage.html) instead of MinIO.
+If you host Label Studio Enterprise in the cloud, use [persistent storage in the cloud](persistent_storage.html) instead of MinIO.

-## Install Label Studio on Kubernetes
+## Install Label Studio Enterprise on Kubernetes

-If you want to install Label Studio on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.
+If you want to install Label Studio Enterprise on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.

 1. Verify that you meet the [Required software prerequisites](#Required-software-prerequisites) and review the [capacity planning](#Capacity-planning) guidance.
 2. [Prepare the Kubernetes cluster](#Prepare-the-Kubernetes-cluster).